dpb587/bosh-release-resource/README.md

       params:
         tarball_name: release.tgz

-Note that `url` and `sha1` are not provided since local tarballs are always created.
+Note that `url` and `sha1` are not provided since tarballs are built locally.

 ## Examples